koenderks/jfa/cran-comments.md

-## This is a submission for version 0.5.7
+## This is a submission for version 0.5.8
-This is jfa version 0.5.7.
+This is jfa version 0.5.8.
 In this version I have:

-* Updated the help files with additional information.
+* Added a new vignette.

 ## Test environments
 * Windows install (on GitHub actions), R release